Adobe Express vs Canva 2026: A Comparison of the Top Design Tools - Which is Right for You?

 Planning content is possible in both tools, but with a few main differences.

-In Canva, you can schedule your content with a premium plan.
+In Canva, you can schedule your content only with a Pro plan ($15/month).
 There are many channels you can schedule content to, including Instagram, Facebook, Twitter, Pinterest, LinkedIn, Slack, and Tumblr.

-In Adobe Express, you can schedule content on TikTok (exclusive partnership with them), as well as Instagram, Facebook, Twitter, Pinterest, and LinkedIn—no Slack or Tumblr.
+In Adobe Express, you can schedule content on TikTok (exclusive partnership with them), as well as Instagram, Facebook, X (Twitter), Pinterest, and LinkedIn.

 Both Canva and Adobe Express can also display your content at a glance in monthly view, as well as leave a post as is in ‘draft’ status—no requirement to set a date and time, which could be used as an additional layer for approvals before content is scheduled.